ddigeronimo/least/README.md

 - Search highlighting

 ## Potential Future Features
+*None of these are guarantees, but you might see them in the future*
 - Search UX improvements:
     - "No results found" message
     - Prefix search term with "/"